jice-nospam/yendor.ts/src/game/README.md

 * look with mouse.
 UI also works with mouse

 # WORK IN PROGRESS
-    - light producing consummable items : candle, torch
+    - light producing items : candle, torch, sunrod, lantern

 # TODO

 Reminder for stuff that might be added to the game.
 Or not.
 * Bugs
-    - corpses stop updating after reload
+    - player can move while inventory is open
     - monster AI does not wake up in darkness
+    - monsters don't see the player's light

 * Engine
     - reduce garbage collector usage
     - clean usage of constructors/onInit
+    - rewrite Core.Color using faster [r,g,b] format

 * Gameplay
     - item durability